krillan49/PZDC_dungeon_2/README.md

 You can also save (and exit) a dungeon run after each battle to continue it at another time.
 However, if you start a new run, the old one will be deleted.

+If you want an easy game, then create a character named BAMBUGA then you will get a strong weapon for this run, but you will not get bonus camp points.

 * Different dungeons vary in difficulty
 * The battles are step-by-step, you can choose from several types of attacks
 * When you get a new level, you can upgrade your characteristics and skills